mikewoodld/TheatricalPrevisContest/README.md

 There are 16 actors available for your show.
 You can place them anywhere in XYZ space onstage.
 They originate 4 per corner and they have various poses.

 My favorite feature available to you is the modular stage decking.
-There are 20 deck sections, 4 deep by 5 wide, that you can conrol with DMX.
+There are 20 deck sections, 4 deep by 5 wide, that you can control with DMX.
 You can use them to make all kinds of staging options.

 There are also two scenic portals that can be overhauled through the deck to change their opening.
 Just don't tell the carpenters.

 <b>You can control the hazer with DMX address 6/512.</b>

 Finally, you are able to change the masking using DMX.
 You can fly a main curtain, midstage black, upstage black, and cyclorama.
 The legs can be flown out and the borders can change trims to reveal your electrics.
 When you fly the CYC out, you just might find a beautiful brick wall background...
 RENT, anyone?

+<b>ALL AUTOMATIONS ARE IN UNIVERSE 6</b>

 <h3>Patching the Camera<h3>